 - Digestive problems

-Older individuals don’t always realize their hearing is lacking, either, so it seems almost like they feel tired for no reason.
-That makes them try that much harder to keep up.
+Hearing can sneak up on you.
+You may not realize your hearing is lacking, either, so it seems almost like you feel tired for no reason.

 The struggle to hear puts a strain on you both emotionally and physically.
-If you feel tired or are experiencing symptoms that you just don’t understand, now is a good time to make an appointment for an ear exam.
+If you feel tired or are experiencing symptoms that you just don’t understand, now is a good time to make an appointment for a hearing test.
 A hearing test can provide clarity that may lead to a solution to your hearing problem and the side effects that come with it.